Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 A Procfile also exists to instruct Heroku how to run the site using web: python app.py.
 This code should be contained in line 1 of the procfile.

-Once all the pre-requisites are created and installed add, commit and push the project back to your forked github project and link it to an app created in
+Once all the pre-requisites are created and installed add, commit and push the project back to your forked/cloned github project and link it to an app created in
 Heroku by using the Heroku web interface and navigating to Deploy, then selecting GitHub as the deployment method and searching for and connecting to the correct github repository.
 Ensure you enable Automatic deploys below this for future git pushes.